 The course differs from other introductory courses in Logic in two important ways.
 First of all, it teaches a novel theory of logic that improves accessibility while preserving rigor.
 Second, the material is laced with interactive demonstrations and exercises that suggest the many practical applications of the field.

 Yes.
-Students who successfully complete the class will receive a statement of accomplishment signed by the instructor.
+Those who successfully complete the class will receive a statement of accomplishment signed by the instructor.

 The class consists of videos, notes, and a few background readings.
 The videos include interactive demonstrations and exercises.
 There are also standalone quizzes that are not part of video lectures.
 Workload: one to two hours of video content per week.